9. Database access

 M | starts a transaction. | |

-Used to execute an SQL command or a stored procedure.
-The methods M and properties P of this interface that we will use are as follows:
+Used to execute a SQL command or stored procedure.
+Methods M and properties P of this interface will be as follows:

 Name | Type | Role |

-Used to encapsulate the results of an SQL SELECT statement.
-An IDataReader object represents a table with rows and columns, which are processed sequentially: first the first row, then the second, and so on.
-The methods (M) and properties (P) of this interface that we will use are as follows:
+Used to encapsulate the results of a SQL order Select.
+An object IDataReader represents a table with rows and columns, which are processed sequentially: first the 1st row, then the second, ....
+Methods M and properties P of this interface will be as follows:

 Name | Type | Role |

-Using an IDataReader object often looks like the following:
+Exploiting an object IDataReader often looks like this:

-Let’s revisit the architecture of a database application:
+Let's review the architecture of a database application:

 ![]() |

-The [DAO] layer may encounter numerous errors while operating the database.
-These errors will be reported as exceptions thrown by the ADO.NET connector.
-The [DAO] layer code must handle them.
-Any database operation must be performed within a try/catch/finally block to catch and handle any exceptions and release the necessary resources.
-Thus, the code shown above for processing the result of a SELECT statement becomes the following:
+The [dao] layer may encounter numerous errors during database operation.
+These will be raised as exceptions by the ADO.NET connector.
+The [dao] layer code must handle them.
+Any operation with the database must be carried out in a try / catch / finally mode, in order to intercept and handle any exception and free the resources that need to be freed.
+For example, the code seen above to exploit the result of an order Select becomes the following:

-Regardless of what happens, the IDataReader and IDbConnection objects must be closed.
-That is why this closure is performed in the finally blocks.
+Whatever happens, the objects IDataReader and IDbConnection must be closed.
+This is why this closing is included in the clauses finally.

-Closing the connection and the IDataReader object can be automated using a using statement:
+Closing the connection and object IDataReader can be automated with a using :

-- Line 3: the using clause ensures that the connection opened within the using(...){...} block will be closed outside of it, regardless of how the block is exited—whether normally or due to an exception.
-We save a finally block, but the benefit isn’t in this minor saving.
-Using a using statement prevents the developer from having to close the connection manually.
-However, forgetting to close a connection can go unnoticed and “crash” the application in a seemingly random way, whenever the DBMS reaches the maximum number of open connections it can support.
+- Line 3, clause using ensures that the open connection in the using(...){...} will be closed outside it, regardless of how you exit the block: normally or by the arrival of an exception.
+This saves a finally, but the interest is not in this minor economy.
+The use of a using prevents the developer from closing the connection himself.
+Or forgetting to close a connection can go unnoticed and "crash" the application in a way that appears random, each time the SGBD reaches the maximum number of open connections it can support.

-- Line 11: Follow the same procedure to close the IDataReader object.
+- Line 11: proceed in the same way to close the object IDataReader.

 ![]() |

-- [2]: It uses classes from two DLLs that are not referenced by default and must therefore be added to the project references:
+- [2]: it uses two DLL classes that are not referenced by default and must therefore be added to the project references:

-- [System.Data.SqlServerCe] to use the SQL Server Compact database
+- [System.Data.SqlServerCe] to operate the Sql Server Compact database

 <?xml version="1.0" encoding="utf-8" ?>